surmud/surmud/README.md

 ## About
-I'm Surmud, a software engineer.
-Some things I'm interested in are software engineering, data science, and machine learning.
-If you'd like to reach out to me, you can always connect with me at www.linkedin.com/in/surmud
+I'm Surmud Jamil, a software engineer.
+Feel free to connect with me on linkedin: https://linkedin.com/surmud

 ## Projects